adfinis/ansible-guide/doc/styling_guide.rst

       arg1: Foo
       arg2: {{ role_service }}

-- Handlers have the same rules as tasks.
+- Handlers follow the same rules as tasks.
 - Each handler name must start with the role name.